Engineering has always been a fairly "technological" space.

 Not just because they are ineffective, but because unless you are a maritime or injury attorney, there simply just isn't enough billboard real estate to go around.

-Your best bet is looking for an digital marketing and sales expert to help get you moving in the right direction and get your company in front of the eyes of more qualified leads.
-Digital marketing can help in defining ways on how to attract more potential customers and generate leads (inbound marketing) and how to start earning more qualified traffic to your website (SEO).
+Your best bet is looking for an digital marketing and sales expert to help get you moving in the right direction and get your company in front of the eyes of more qualified leads of your industry.
+Digital marketing can help in defining ways on how to attract more potential customers and generate leads (inbound marketing) and how to start earning more qualified traffic to your website (Search Engine Optimization aka SEO).

 5. The uprising of digital transformation and Industry 4.0